thruston/tex-tristram/README.md

-If you find this project entertaining or useful please consider supporting [Shandy Hall](https://www.laurencesternetrust.org.uk/join-in/donations/) which is run as a museum and study-center in Coxwold, North Yorkshire, but the Laurence Sterne Trust.
+If you find this project entertaining or useful please consider supporting [Shandy Hall](https://www.laurencesternetrust.org.uk/join-in/donations/) which is run as a museum and study-center in Coxwold, North Yorkshire, by the Laurence Sterne Trust.